lmorisse/Symu/docs/userguides/symuLearnandforget.rst

 Forgetting has different modes:

 * it could be random
-* based on the age of the information.
+* based on the age of the information

 .. toctree::
    :maxdepth: 2